History of the British 1st Division (1809–1909): Crimean War

 On 28 March 1854, in support of the Ottoman Empire, the British and the Second French Empire declared war on the Russian Empire.
-Anglo-French forces landed at Gallipoli to be in a position to defend Constantinople if needed, and then moved to Varna on the Black Sea coast of Ottoman Bulgaria, where it was reorganised into divisions.
+Anglo-French forces landed at Gallipoli to be in a position to defend Constantinople if needed, and then moved to Varna on the Black Sea coast of Ottoman Bulgaria, where they were reorganised into divisions.
 Prince George, Duke of Cambridge was appointed to command the 1st Division.
-Clive Ponting, an historian of the conflict, wrote Cambridge "was chosen ... soley because he was Queen Victoria's cousin".
+Clive Ponting, a historian of the conflict, wrote Cambridge "was chosen ... solely because he was Queen Victoria's cousin".
 On 14 September, the Anglo-French expeditionary landed north of Sevastopol on the Crimean peninsula.
 They marched south and encountered the Russians at the Alma River, which blocked further progress.
 During the afternoon of 20 September, on the left wing of the expeditionary force, the division saw action in the Battle of the Alma.
-It crossed the Alma River then attacked and cleared a Russian redoubt on Kourgané Hill, suffering 439 casualties.
+It crossed the river, then attacked and cleared a Russian redoubt on Kourgané Hill suffering 439 casualties.
 The advance resumed on 23 September and the expeditionary force surrounded the Russian port in October, beginning the Siege of Sevastopol.

 In October, at the Battle of Balaclava, the 1st Division moved from besieging Sevastopol to reinforce British forces in the Balaclava area due to a Russian buildup of troops.
 Delays in the arrival of additional infantry and a changing tactical situation resulted in the division not engaging Russian forces, and the Charge of the Light Brigade was ordered.
-Following the ill-fated cavalry charge, it was decided not to commit the infantry to assaulting Russian positions.
-If they were captured, the positions would need to be occupied by the division and could invoke unwanted additional Russian attacks in the area.
-The division was more-needed around Sevastopol.
+Following the ill-fated cavalry charge, it was decided not to commit the infantry to assault Russian positions.
+If they were captured, the positions would have needed to be occupied by the division and it could have invoked unwanted additional Russian attacks in the area whereas the division was more needed around Sevastopol.
 On 5 November, the Russian Army launched a major attack known as the Battle of Inkerman.
 The 1st Division, containing three battalions after leaving half of its force to defend Balaclava, moved to reinforce the embattled 2nd Division.
 In a heavy mist, the Russian force was engaged in close-range fighting with bayonets.
-During the morning, 582 men of the division were killed or wounded, or reported missing in the fighting.
+Throughout the morning, 582 men of the division were killed or wounded or reported missing.
 During the fighting, the Duke of Cambridge had his horse shot from under him and he retired from the battle.
 Although the battle ended in an Allied victory, it created conditions that lengthened the siege through the winter into 1855.
 In 1855, the Light and the 2nd Divisions saw most of the fighting.
-During the assault on Sevastopol in June 1855, the 1st Division was tasked in a supporting role, and it was held in reserve in September during the Battle of the Great Redan.
+During the assault on Sevastopol in June, the 1st Division was tasked in a supporting role, and it was held in reserve in September during the Battle of the Great Redan.
 The expeditionary force remained in the Crimea until the war ended in 1856, after which the army demobilised.